[Page under development]

 Sowcar Farmhouse left c1611….

 The earliest record traced is a marriage settlement made between 1693 between John Broadhurst and his wife Lydia, daughter of William Shelhorne of Buglawton.
 In 1703 it passed to their son Thomas who, in 1735 sold it to Thomas Gaskell of Adlington.
 He in turn gave the farm and lands at Hedgerow to his son John Gaskell a year later in 1736.
-He also passed it on to his son John Gaskell of Tower Hill Rainow.
+He too passed it on to his son John Gaskell of Tower Hill Rainow.
 The property remained in the Gaskell family until 1930 when it was sold by Mrs Maud Kennedy who was the niece of Miss Ann Theodora Gaskell.

 Our thanks go specifically to Linda Stewart who has researched census and other information to present an interesting history of local people and properties.

 Our thanks go to all those who researched and discovered the history that is presented in these pages.
 Please read the full acknowledgement of their remarkable achievement.

 Please don't chuck out those historic documents and pictures!
 Find out why here.